QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/hmi/index.md

 * Illiterate?
 </div><div>

-You can't make something that would be perfect for everyone, but try to make some categories of users and provide them an application, that would aim to satisfy most of their requests.
+You can't make something that would be perfect for everyone, but try to make some categories of users and provide them with an application, that would aim to satisfy most of their requests.
 For instance, you can

 * Make a website/app per country,
 * Add a settings tab to enable the day/night mode,